hans-thiessen/Rethink-Sans/README.md

 ![RethinkSans_HeroImage](https://github.com/hans-thiessen/Rethink-Sans/assets/119632159/650698eb-d07e-45d8-bc80-26a212d460e0)

+## Authors

+* Original Poppins design by Jonny Pinhorn
+* Modifications for DM Sans by Colophon Foundry
+* Modifications for Rethink Sans by Hans Thiessen

 ## Building

 Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.